 - For failed-login tracking and temporary locking to occur for an account, its FAILED_LOGIN_ATTEMPTS and PASSWORD_LOCK_TIME options both must be nonzero. - For CREATE USER, if FAILED_LOGIN_ATTEMPTS or PASSWORD_LOCK_TIME is not specified, its implicit default value is 0 for all accounts named by the statement.
-This means that failed-login tracking and temporary account locking are disabled. - For ALTER USER, if FAILED_LOGIN_ATTEMPTS or PASSWORD_LOCK_TIME is not specified, its value remains unchanged for all accounts named by the statement. - For temporary account locking to occur, password failures must be consecutive.
+This means that failed-login tracking and temporary account locking are disabled.
+(These implicit defaults also apply to accounts created prior to the introduction of failed-login tracking.) - For ALTER USER, if FAILED_LOGIN_ATTEMPTS or PASSWORD_LOCK_TIME is not specified, its value remains unchanged for all accounts named by the statement. - For temporary account locking to occur, password failures must be consecutive.
 Any successful login that occurs prior to reaching the FAILED_LOGIN_ATTEMPTS value for failed logins causes failure counting to reset.
 For example, if FAILED_LOGIN_ATTEMPTS is 4 and three consecutive password failures have occurred, one more failure is necessary for locking to begin.
 But if the next login succeeds, failed-login counting for the account is reset so that four consecutive failures are again required for locking. - Once temporary locking begins, successful login cannot occur even with the correct password until either the lock duration has passed or the account is unlocked by one of the account-reset methods listed in the following discussion.